Roy-Tapas/ethereum-smartcontract/README.md

 ## Dependencies
 Following technical components are needed to run these contracts:
 * Remix IDE for contract build, compile, deploy and transact
-* Local installation of Ganache - provides deve blockchain and
+* Local installation of Ganache - provides dev blockchain env and
 * MetaMask (localhost:8545) wallet - source of gas fees and funds for contract deployment and transactions